-Lee County Human and Veteran will perform limited scope reviews for all CoC rental assistance activities which do not consist of any repairs, rehabilitation, or new construction using the "Limited Scope Environmental Review Instructions - Continuum of Care (CoC)" and "Limited Scope Environmental Review Format - Continuum of Care (CoC)" supplied by HUD.
+Limited scope reviews shall be completed for all CoC rental assistance activities which do not consist of any repairs, rehabilitation, or new construction using the "Limited Scope Environmental Review Instructions - Continuum of Care (CoC)" and "Limited Scope Environmental Review Format - Continuum of Care (CoC)" supplied by HUD.

-N. JUST ENOUGH ASSISTANCE
+O. JUST ENOUGH ASSISTANCE